-The Bill takes a deliberately broad approach to additional or enhanced national security obligations for eleven critical infrastructure sectors.
+As indicated by the Department of Home Affairs, the exposure draft legislation takes a deliberately broad approach to additional or enhanced national security obligations for eleven critical infrastructure sectors.
 As we understand it, the rationale for this approach is to allow for a more detailed analysis of existing legislative and regulatory requirements as they pertain to the respective sectors in a sub-ordinate process, and to, subsequently, only 'switch on' the obligations contained in the draft legislation on a sector or even asset-specific basis where gaps in already existing sector-specific requirements have been identified.

-Where this is the case, the obligations contained in the Bill would be underpinned through more detailed rules which, so we have been assured, would be developed through highly cooperative and sector-specific processes.
+Where this is the case, the obligations contained in the draft legislation would be underpinned through more detailed rules which, so we have been assured, would be developed through highly cooperative and sector-specific processes.

 While this approach may be appealing in theory, it makes it very difficult for our sector (and most other sectors, so we imagine) to provide detailed feedback at this stage in the process, because members are unable to develop an understanding of the actual obligation as they apply to their individual organisations and assets.

 We also note that this approach stands or falls on the basis that there will be a genuinely cooperative process for any gap analysis and further rule development.
 Such a process must be allocated sufficient time and cannot be governed by unrealistically tight timeframes.
-At the time of writing this submission, the time allocated for the co-development of sector-specific rules was given with 8-10 weeks.
-This appears too short given the complexities involved.

 Given the importance of the sector-specific rules for the success of the entire framework, we believe that the details of the foreshadowed consultative process for the co-design of those rules ought to be clearly spelled out and established.
 This should include objective criteria set out in the legislation for the making and amendment of sector-specific rules and an ability for affected entities to seek review of the way in which the rules apply to them and the critical infrastructure assets for which they are responsible.